Health Sciences

 • Nutrition Jeopardy and many other exciting events!

-Our demonstrations and classes are led by dietetic students, registered dietitians, professional chefs and/or special guests.
+Our classes are led by dietetic students, registered dietitians, professional chefs and special guests.
 The kitchen seats up to 24 people and is fully equipped with video/sound recording, monitors for presentations, and other amenities.

 The ENS Demonstration Kitchen is located at 105 Rackham Hall.